arikkert/ansible-role_upgrade/README.md

       roles:
         - role: ansible-role_upgrade
           reboot_if_needed: true
+          # clean_all parameter not specified so defaults to false

       # Optional extra checks before continuing
       # e.g. when upgrading all nodes in k8s cluster one by one